OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 special instance of the problem that is not so hard.
 For example, many problems on graphs are NP-complete, but the same problem on certain restricted types of graphs is not as difficult.
-For example, while the VERTEX COVER and K-CLIQUE problems are
-NP-complete in general, there are polynomial time solutions for bipartite graphs (i.e., graphs whose vertices can be separated into two subsets such that no pair of vertices within one of the subsets has an edge between them).
+For example, while the VERTEX COVER and K-CLIQUE problems are NP-complete in general, there are polynomial time solutions for bipartite graphs (i.e., graphs whose vertices can be separated into two subsets such that no pair of vertices within one of the subsets has an edge between them).
 2-SATISFIABILITY (where every clause in a Boolean expression has at most two literals) has a polynomial time solution.
 Several geometric problems require only polynomial time in two dimensions, but are \NP-complete in three dimensions or more.
-KNAPSACK is considered to run in polynomial time if the numbers (and :math:`K`) are "small".
-Small here means that they are polynomial on :math:`n`, the number of items.

-In general, if we want to guarantee that we get the correct answer for an NP-complete problem, we potentially need to examine all of the (exponential number of) possible solutions.
+In general, if we want to guarantee that we get the correct (or optimal) answer for an NP-complete problem, we potentially need to examine all of the (exponential number of) possible solutions.
 However, with some organization, we might be able to either examine them quickly, or avoid examining a great many of the possible answers in some cases.